yeshua453/website/docs/controls/column.md

 ### Infinite scroll list

-The following example demonstrates adding of list items on-the-fly, as user scroll to the bottom, creating the illusion of inifinite list:
+The following example demonstrates adding of list items on-the-fly, as user scroll to the bottom, creating the illusion of infinite list:

 ```python
 import threading